dazlious/gesturizer/README.md

 **What should I do, if I found an error or compatibility issue in Gesturizer?**

 Please send me an [detailed issue](https://github.com/dazlious/gesturizer/issues), concerning your needs.
 I want to improve this library.

+## build your own
+All you have to do, is install all devDependencies and run the watch task in grunt

+    sudo npm install --save-dev
+    grunt watch